belovm96/chord-detection/README.md

 ### Example
   - Run `python transcribe.py --song ./data/'U2 - With Or Without You - Remastered.mp3'`\
-  Inference takes 1-3 minutes, depending on your GPU capabilities.
+  *Inference takes 1-3 minutes, depending on your GPU capabilities.*
   - Enter time interval `10:20`
   - Chord - Time representation will be saved to annotations
   - Chord - Time Representation can be understood as follows:
     - y-axis - chords to play
     - x-axis - time in seconds
-    - each purple square corresonds to which chord to play every 0.1-second step (in the example below, do not play any chord from 10 to 12.5 seconds and play D chord from 12.5 to 20 seconds of the song time)
+    - each purple square corresonds to which chord to play every 0.1-second time step.
+In the example below, do not play any chord from 10 to 12.5 seconds and play D chord from 12.5 to 20 seconds of the song time)

 <p>
   <img src="https://github.com/belovm96/chord-detection/blob/master/annotations/U2%20-%20With%20or%20Without%20You%20-%20Interval%20-%2010-20.png" />